natalieday/my-body-told-me/README.md

 A cross-platform health tracking app for people who want to track their health, built with React Native and Expo.

+**Status:** Active personal project / prototype.
+Not a medical device and not intended for clinical use.

 <p align="center">
 <img width="285" height="464" alt="image" src="https://github.com/user-attachments/assets/b0e4477c-5d7f-4ae8-b6e2-d611ac26ffd1" />
 </p>